Lorraine Kember: Public Speaking and Media Appearances

 Kember speaks publicly about the dangers of asbestos exposure, which is the primary cause of mesothelioma.
 She spoke in 2004 at the World Asbestos Congress in Tokyo, Japan.

 She has made at least seven appearances on television and other media outlets, including Australian Broadcasting Corporation’s George Negus Tonight.
 In April 2004, Australian Broadcasting Corporation Radio National aired a documentary on Kember’s experience as a caregiver.

 For five years, Kember worked as a coordinator for the Cancer Support Centre in Australia.
-She currently lives in Western Australia, where she blogs for The Mesothelioma Center and is working on an upcoming CD for cancer caregivers, No Greater Gift.